PyLabRobot/pylabrobot/README.md

 await lh.return_tips()
 ```

-To run the same procedure on an Opentrons, change the following lines:
+To run the same procedure on an **Opentrons**, change the following lines:

 ```diff
 - from pylabrobot.liquid_handling.backends import STAR